 A coalition of UNHCR, The World Bank Partnership for Economic Inclusion (PEI) and 16 NGOs to increase self-reliance, economic and social inclusion of extremely poor refugees & host community members using the well-proven graduation approach from 2020-2027.

-Parallel funding where donors fund implementing NGOs directly is the Coalition's modality.
-UNHCR and the World Bank PEI will be the main conveners by facilitating access to populations, supporting programming, fundraising, as well as impact monitoring and evidence generation of the Coalition's programmes.
+Funding is directly channelled to implementing partners, enabling timely and context-specific programming.
+UNHCR and the World Bank PEI are the main conveners by facilitating access to populations, supporting programming, fundraising, as well as impact monitoring and evidence generation of the Coalition's programmes.
+NGOs report Monitoring and Evaluation to the Secretariat.

-At mid-2023, an unprecedented 110 million people worldwide have been forcibly displaced as a result of persecution, conflict, violence, human rights violations or events disturbing public order.
-To compound matters, 75% of 36.4 million refugees globally are hosted in low- and middle-income countries.
-20% live in the least developed countries.
+At the end of 2024, an unprecedented 123.2 million people worldwide have been forcibly displaced as a result of persecution, conflict, violence, human rights violations or events disturbing public order.
+To compound matters, 73% of 36.8 million refugees globally are hosted in low- and middle-income countries.
+23% live in the least developed countries.
 Here, refugees and host communities alike often find themselves enduring extreme poverty and scarce economic opportunities.
 Further, the majority of refugees worldwide live in protracted situations for five years or more, making most refugees less suited for emergency relief than for longer term solutions.

 The global number of refugees has doubled within a span of less than seven years.
 Refugees, nationals in host communities, and host country governments experience increasing social and economic pressure.
 In addition to new and protracted conflicts, impact of climate change will significantly add to the numbers of the forcibly displaced in the coming years.
 Refugees and nationals in host communities are often forced into informal employment without regular earnings and social protection, thus, leaving many with little resilience to shocks and highly dependent on humanitarian aid.
 In locations where the level of poverty of refugees and host communities is on par, disparities in access to relief, resources and infrastructure often create pressure on refugees and nationals alike.
 This in turn puts fiscal and political pressures on hosting governments and social services, particularly in low-income countries.